nbratset/BioTrack/README.md

 This software was developed as part of CU Boulder's Software Engineering for Scientists (CSCI 6118) course.

 # Acknowledgements
-We would like to thank CU Boulder's IQ Biology Program, BioFrontiers, and the NSF fortheir support on this project.
+We would like to thank CU Boulder's IQ Biology Program, BioFrontiers, and the NSF for their support on this project.

 We would also like to thank CU Boulder's [Biofrontiers IT Team (BIT)](https://bit.colorado.edu/) for allowing us to use their Fiji Computing Cluster, and for many emails and meetings of troubleshooting.